 Your new product has arrived in the Amazon warehouse.
-Now is the time to create the perfect listing: title, images, bullet points and product description.
+Now is the time to follow the Product Launch Checklist and create the perfect listing: title, images, bullet points and product description.
 Not to forget the back-end search terms.

 We created a Product Launch Checklist for you to quickly verify if your listing 'ticks all the boxes' and is ready to receive reviews, rank and finally sell and make money.